mikebridge/mikebridge.github.io/_posts/test/2017-01-19-kinect-and-processing.md

 I had first tried the **Open Kinect for Processing** library, but it seems to have [several problems](https://github.com/shiffman/OpenKinect-for-Processing/issues), and I couldn't get it working on either the 32 or 64 bit version.
 This is too bad because the [video introduction](http://shiffman.net/p5/kinect/) is pretty good.
-I didn't try [Kinect4WinSDK](https://github.com/chungbwc/Kinect4WinSDK), because it hasn't been modified in several years.
+I didn't try **[Kinect4WinSDK](https://github.com/chungbwc/Kinect4WinSDK)**, because it hasn't been modified in several years.

 ### Code

-Open up Processing and, copy-and-paste the following code in the window, and click the "Run" icon:
+Open up Processing, copy-and-paste the following code in the window, and click the "Run" icon:

 <script src="https://gist.github.com/mikebridge/385e085895e5ef490ee53178995dba6d.js"></script>